 8. Death (Regular Show)

-When it came time to depict the Reaper himself, the makers of Cartoon Network’s hipster series Regular Show just went with their gut…and made him Lemmy.
+When it came time to depict the Reaper himself, the makers of Cartoon Network’s Regular Show just went with their gut… and made him Lemmy.
 Right down to the warts, Regular Show’s Death is such an obvious depiction of Motörhead’s god-like frontman that it’s almost criminal.
 Then again, any true metal fan can’t deny that if they met the End Of All Things, and it was Lemmy with a skull face, they wouldn’t be all that surprised.

 7. Becca Moody (Californication)

 Unlike Anthony Soprano, Becca Moody (played by Madeline Martin) from Showtime’s Californication isn’t just a metal fan in the background of the show.
 The black-clad daughter of David Duchovny’s troubled novelist Hank Moody is a dyed-in-the-wool misanthrope with a Wednesday Addams streak.
-She also hangs out with Marilyn Manson while he teabags someone, which is more than we can say for anyone else on this list.
+And, as the clip below demonstrates, she knows how to properly address The Lord before dinner.

 6. The Lone Rangers (Airheads)

 Technically a “powerslob” trio, Chaz, Rex, and Pip from the 1994 heist comedy Airheads are pretty fucking metal.
 The dudes take hostages in their favorite radio station in an attempt to get their demo played on the air… but they also do so with water guns, and are later revealed to be huge nerds, which is the kind of real-world tomfoolery all metal fans know in their bones.
 They get extra props for having Obituary stickers in their van.